When you have rodent trouble, a solution can’t wait.

 Keep rodents away by taking away their access to your food—store food in sealed containers that rodents can’t chew through.
 You should also find and eliminate their entry points, even those as small as a quarter of an inch.

 Although there’s no foolproof way to keep rats and mice out of your home (after all, they live all around the country, including in Florida), there are actions you can take to help keep them out of your home:

 Diseases spread by rodents include Hantavirus, bubonic plague, salmonellosis, and rat-bite fever, transmitted by touching an infected rat or mouse (dead or alive) or their droppings.
 Plus, when fleas, ticks, and mites feed on rodent blood, these critters can then contaminate the food in your home and transmit diseases carried by these rodents.

 In addition, rodents will gnaw through wood, wallboard, wiring, cardboard, insulation, and more, which poses significant risks to your home.
 If they get into your vehicle, they’ll nest under the hood and can damage the wiring.

 We make it simple to get started.
 Just schedule a free inspection online or by calling (813) 565-7333.
 Our expert team will conduct a thorough inspection and provide you with customized recommendations and treatments.
 With each visit, we’ll provide you with unsurpassed customer service as we use the latest and most effective treatments available today with your family’s safety front of mind in all we do.
-We also guarantee your satisfaction.
 If you’re ever dissatisfied, we’ll return at no charge until you are happy with our service.
 Finally, we make pest control simple: no long complicated contracts and you can cancel at any time with no fees.